pramsey/pramsey.github.io/_posts/2019-08-26-postgis-3-geos.md

 Because there are a lot of PostGIS users and they manage a lot of data, there are a non-zero number of cases that cause `TopologyExceptions`, and [upset users](http://kelsocartography.com/blog/?p=4240).
 We would like take that number **down to zero**.

+**Update: Next-generation overlay did not make the 3.8 GEOS release and will be part of 3.9 instead.**

 With luck, GEOS 3.8 will succeed in finally bringing fully robust overlay operations to the open source community.
 The developer behind the GEOS algorithms, Martin Davis, [recently joined Crunchy Data](http://blog.cleverelephant.ca/2019/02/dr-jts-crunchy.html), and has spent this summer working on a new overlay engine.

 Overlay failures are caused when intersections between edges result in inconsistencies in the overlay graph.
 Even using double precision numbers, systems have only [51 bits of precision](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) to represent coordinates, and that fixed precision can result in graphs that don't correctly reflect their inputs.